 3. one set of drawers should be emptied and available

 4. one closet or wardrobe should be emptied and made available

 5. no College furniture may be removed from the room

-An Area Coordinator will contact you to arrange an inspection of the room prior to departure for the holiday break.
+If the space in your room is still open going into Winter Break, an Area Coordinator will contact you to arrange an inspection of the room prior to departure for the break.
 This inspection will be conducted to insure that the room is in acceptable condition and to discuss options regarding a roommate.
-Please note that if either you or the room is found to be unwelcoming to a new roommate or potential roommate, the current occupant may be subject to disciplinary action and assessed a $350 fine.